 As discussed, income deduction orders are most commonly issued in child support or bankruptcy cases.
 Some states even have restrictions on which courts are allowed to issue income deduction orders.
 In contrast, wage garnishment is used to satisfy most other types of debt.

-Under certain circumstances, income deduction orders may not be subject to federal or state wage garnishment limits.
-The most common example of this is an income deduction order issued in a Chapter 13 bankruptcy to deduct the debtor's monthly plan payments from his or her paycheck.
+Under certain circumstances, income deduction orders might not be subject to federal or state wage garnishment limits.
+The most common example of this is an income deduction order issued in a Chapter 13 bankruptcy to deduct the debtor's monthly plan payments from their paycheck.

-Court orders in Chapter 13 bankruptcy cases are not subject to wage garnishment limits.
-So if the bankruptcy court sends an income deduction order to your employer, it must deduct your plan payment from your paycheck even if the deduction exceeds federal or state wage garnishment limits.
+Court orders in Chapter 13 bankruptcy cases aren't subject to wage garnishment limits.
+So, if the bankruptcy court sends an income deduction order to your employer, it must deduct your plan payment from your paycheck even if the deduction exceeds federal or state wage garnishment limits.

 Generally, wage garnishments are used to satisfy outstanding judgments or other debts you are behind on.
-In contrast, an income deduction order may be issued automatically to deduct your ongoing child support or Chapter 13 bankruptcy payments even if you are not behind on your obligations.
+In contrast, an income deduction order may be issued automatically to deduct your ongoing child support or Chapter 13 bankruptcy payments even if you aren't behind on your obligations.